Cross-country flying

 Cross-country flying (a.k.a.
 XC flying) is a type of distance flying which is performed in a powered aircraft on legs over a given distance and in operations between two points using navigational techniques; and an unpowered aircraft (paraglider, hang glider or sailplane) by using upcurrents to gain altitude for extended flying time.
 Cross country is distinct from purely aerial work in a small defined area requiring little navigation.

+Cross-country flight time is required by many countries for the issuance of various pilot licences.
+For example, in EASA states, all pilot licences and instrument ratings have minimum cross-country flight time requirements.

 Official definitions by country

 Canada

-Transport Canada does not provide a definition of "cross-country" flight in the Canadian Aviation Regulations (CARs), however, a general consensus among pilots is that, in order to log "cross-country time" in a Pilot's Logbook, the pilot must have demonstrated some kind of navigational ability during the logged period of time.
+Transport Canada does not provide a definition of "cross-country" flight in the Canadian Aviation Regulations (CARs), however, a general consensus among pilots is that, in order to log "cross-country time" in a pilot's logbook, the pilot must have demonstrated some kind of navigational ability during the logged period of time.
 This is substantiated by references to: